fukurosan/Jhaystack/docs/configuration.md

 Jhaystack’s constructor accepts an options object where you can specify your configuration settings.
 Below is a description of the different options.
 For more in depth information please check the corresponding pages.

 All options can be changed after Jhaystack has been instantiated using functions on the Jhaystack instance.
 The names of these functions are marked by "function" below.
-Note, though, that changing certain options can cause indexes to have to be rebuilt resulting in load times.
+Note, though, that changing certain options can cause indices to have to be rebuilt resulting in load times.

 > ## data
 - **Type**: `any[]`
 - **Default**: `[]`
 - **Function**: `setDataset`

 The data to be searched.
-Values can be of any type, or even mixed.
-Strings, objects, nested arrays and numbers.
-Whatever you may want to search.
-Note that when using the built in comparison strategies, though, the values will be converted to strings.
+Values can be of any type, or even mixed. strings, objects, dates, nested arrays and so on.

 ```javascript
 const myData = [